Holochains for

 Historically, data integrity has been ensured by restricting access to data.
 If we wanted to prevent anybody from tampering with data, we locked it behind firewalls, or set strict permissions on databases and file systems.
 Because with centrally stored data, having the ability to write to data typically means you can change whatever you want.

 If we want to build peer-to-peer systems where we collectively hold data among many parties, we need better strategies for shared data integrity.
-Many are excited about building these kinds of applications on the blockchain, because they provide a strategy to maintain integrity of data that can be held by many peers without a single central authority.
+Many are excited about building these kinds of applications on a blockchain, because they provide a strategy to maintain integrity of data that can be held by many peers without a single central authority.

 However, other limitations have become apparent, such as high computational overhead for achieving consensus, and the Pareto Effects of Proof of Work and Proof of Stake which steer the system toward being more centralized than many would want.